martinpaljak/GlobalPlatformPro/README.md

 ### Usage

-*Beware: until v1.0 is released, both command line and Java API are subject to change without notice.
-So check back often for [new features](#coming-soon)*
+*Beware: [until v1.0 is released](#upcoming-releases), both command line and Java API are subject to change without notice.
+Check back often.*

 Command line samples assume default test keys of ```40..4F```.
 If you need custom keys, specify them with any or all of the following options: ```-keyid``` ```-keyver``` and ```-enc``` ```-mac``` ```-kek``` (you need to know the details or ask your card provider).
 Some cards require key diversification with ```-emv``` or ```-visa2``` (you should be notified if that's the case).